Maca Bana Luxury Boutique Resort and Barbados East Coast

 Maca Bana Villas offers a laid-back atmosphere with unique private villas and tranquil surroundings.
 If you are looking for large home from home accommodation, would like to self-cater or are simply looking for somewhere a bit different, we think this is a great little find.

 This is a collection of villas rather than a resort so we wouldn't recommend it for those looking for the full service of a resort however reception is usually open 9am - 9pm weekdays and 9am-4pm weekends.
 Guests are given a local mobile so that when reception isn't manned, they can contact hotel staff in an emergency.

-The seven villas are well spaced out amongst the two acres of gardens and are perfect for those who are looking for something a bit different rather than just another hotel room.
-The villas are characterful and cosy, giving a ‘home from home’ feeling, and each is unique.
+The seven villas are well spaced out among the two acres of gardens and are perfect for those who are looking for something a bit different rather than just another hotel room.
+The villas are characterful and cozy, giving a ‘home from home’ feeling, and each is unique.

 One Bedroom Villa